 If you want to peek to see if you’re using enough pressure just lift the paper gently and take a look.

 Once you’re done with the transfer, seal it with Ben Moore “Stay Clear” This will keep it from smudging.
 This is my go to clear coat.
 Love this stuff!

 I like to add wallpaper inside the drawers and on the sides if the drawers have a flat surface.
 You can use wallpaper, wrapping paper or sheets of paper to add a little extra décor to your project.

-If you want to save a bunch of money, find a designer or decorators that will give you her old wallpaper books.
-There a tons of great patterns to work with.
+If you want to save a bunch of money, find a designer or decorator that will give you her old wallpaper books.
+There tons of great patterns to work with.

 If you have to buy the paper use wrapping paper or wallpaper.
 You can buy it in just about any store.

 The easiest way to do this is….
 Lay a piece of paper in the draw and use your finger and rub it along the edge to make a cress.